 During the first follow-up appointment with my (now former) family doctor a few weeks after surviving a heart attack, I noticed something unsettling right away.
 First, she seemed utterly preoccupied with her own possible part in missing some magical sign that I’d been at risk for this surprising cardiac event.
-She reviewed lab test after lab test while I sat there watching her claw through a thick file of my lipid and blood pressure results going back years.
+She reviewed lab test after lab test while I sat there watching her claw through a thick file (no electronic charts there!) of my lipid and blood pressure results going back years.
 It struck me that this follow-up visit was somehow all about her – not about ME at all!

 Hey!
 Remember me?
 The one who actually had the frickety-frackin’ heart attack?